 16. Prior to the commencement of mineral extraction, and subsequently for each calendar year over the lifetime of the development, the mineral operator shall carry out a condition survey of the section of public highway between the site access and the access to Popefield Farm.
 The condition survey shall assess any abnormal wear and include proposals to remedy any damage to the highway surface, as may be necessary.
 The condition survey shall be carried out by a highway engineer and submitted in accordance with a timetable to be agreed with the Mineral Planning Authority.
-Any works necessary to remedy abnormal wear and tear identified by the condition survey shall be remedied as soon as possible in accordance with a timetable to be agreed with the Mineral Planning Authority.
+Any works necessary to remedy abnormal wear and tear identified by the condition survey shall be remedied in accordance with a timetable approved by the Mineral Planning Authority.